 Sponsor a child in Syria

 Syria has been a tough place to grow up in for many decades due to poverty, high food prices and poor employment prospects.
-On top of this, ongoing conflict since 2011 has led to millions of families being forced from their homes.
-Sponsor a child in Syria today and give a child the opportunity to have a proper childhood.
+Today, it is a country devastated by a brutal conflict.
+More than 13.5 million Syrians are in dire need of humanitarian aid in their own country– 5.6 million of them children.
+Sponsor a child in Syria today and give a child the opportunity to have a safe childhood.

 SOS Children has worked with Syrian children since the 1970s and is delivering essential and widespread emergency relief to help them cope during this difficult time.

 You can help Syrian children by sponsoring a child with SOS Children:

 Once the intellectual and political centre of the Muslim world, Syria has always been a meeting place of east and west.
 In recent times, however, life has been hard for Syrians.
 Rising food prices, high unemployment and overstretched resources have meant poor living standards, and Syria has for a long time been a destination for refugees from neighbouring countries.

 A population displaced by conflict

 Life has become harder still since civil unrest turned into war in 2011.
-So far, the conflict has forced over half the population from their homes and 4.1 million people have fled to neighbouring countries and Europe.
-Over 12 million people are in need of humanitarian aid, and the number continues to grow.
+So far, the conflict has forced over half the population from their homes and 4.6 million people have fled to neighbouring countries and Europe.
+Over 13 million people are in need of humanitarian assistance, and the number continues to grow.

 Children driven from home